hph/wings/README.md

 ### Development tools

+The project is set up with a comprehensive test suite, a linter and a formatter.
+You may run all of these as follows:

+    yarn test

+If you wish to run the test suite, linter or formatter separately, run one of the following commands as appropriate:

 You may run the linter (ESLint with a custom config) as follows:

-    yarn lint
+    yarn lint       # Run ESLint directly

-The project includes a code formatter (Prettier), which can be run as follows:

-    yarn format
+    yarn format     # Run Prettier directly

-The project is also set up with a comprehensive test suite, which you may also
-run:

-    yarn test
+    yarn test:only  # Run the test suite

 You can see the results for the linter, formatter and tests for the master branch on [Travis CI](https://travis-ci.org/hph/wings) and code coverage information on [Coveralls](https://coveralls.io/github/hph/wings).
-Builds are run against all branches and pull requests.
+Builds are automatically run against all branches and pull requests.

 ## Building for production